-The Provider Services department handles telephone and written inquiries from Providers regarding address and Tax-ID changes, contracting and training.
+The Provider Services department handles telephone and written inquiries from Providers regarding address and Tax ID changes, contracting and training.
 The department has Provider Services representatives who serve all of Molina's Provider network.
 Eligibility verifications can be conducted at your convenience via the Availity Essentials portal.

-Availity Essentials portal: provider-MolinaHealthcare.com Email: MHIDProvider-SvcReq@molinahealthcare.com
+Availity Essentials portal: provider.MolinaHealthcare.com